Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 When you are for example in the "About me" page, the name of the page in the navigation menu with become white.
 This menu transforms in a collapsable hamburger menu on mobile devices.

-* Homepage background: The background of the homepage is been created with Javascript and is black with some colored circles jumping around.
+* Homepage background: The background of the homepage is been created with Javascript and is black with some colored balls jumping around.
-When hovering on one of these circles, they grow.
+When hovering on one of these balls, they grow.
 This background is been chosen to match the navigation menu of the homepage.
-The background jumping circles have a 50% opacity in order to don't distract from the menu ones.
+The background jumping balls have a 50% opacity in order to don't distract from the menu ones.

 * Footer: The footer is located on the bottom of every page.
 It is semy-transparent and it includes the links to my [Facebook](https://www.facebook.com/), [Instagram](https://www.instagram.com/) and [Twitter](https://www.twitter.com/) pages.
 The icons of the social networks are located into small grey circles that become black when hovering on them.